மோசிலா மொழிமாற்ற ஆதரவு

 In case you see your language listed on the list of available locales you should click on the name of a Locale Leader and send him or her a private message to get in touch.
 Don't be shy, they will be happy to hear from you - the more, the merrier!

-If the Locale Leader doesn't answer after a considering amount of time (a few days at least - they could be on holidays or very busy), try another Locale Leader or send a private message to Michał, who can help you get started.
+If the Locale Leader doesn't answer after a considering amount of time (a few days at least - they could be on holidays or very busy), try another Locale Leader or get in touch with our team on IRC, Discourse or contributor forum.

 What if there is no content available in my language?